amaiasagasti/UrbanPleasantnessEventfulness/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Reference
+- Amaia Sagasti, Martín Rocamora, Frederic Font: *Prediction of Pleasantness and Eventfulness Perceptual Sound Qualities in Urban Soundscapes* - DCASE Workshop 2024 <a href="link-to-paper-once-published">Paper link</a>
+- Amaia Sagasti Martínez - MASTER THESIS: *Prediction of Pleasantness and Eventfulness Perceptual Sound Qualities in Urban Soundscapes* - Sound and Music Computing Master (Music Technology Group, Universitat Pompeu Fabra - Barcelona) <a href="link-to-MasterThesis-once-published">Master Thesis Report link</a>

 <!-- GETTING STARTED -->
 ## Getting Started
-This section provides all the necessary information to set up the working environment The followiing bullet-list details the set up process:
+This section provides all the necessary information to set up the working environment.
+The followiing bullet-list details the set up process:
 - It is recommended to use ```Python==3.10.14``` to guarantee compatibility.
 - Install all the depencencies detailed in the ```requirements.txt``` file of this project.
 - <a href="https://github.com/LAION-AI/CLAP">LAION-AI's CLAP model</a> is used, make sure you install its dependencies too.
+- For reproducibility, <a href="https://github.com/ntudsp/araus-dataset-baseline-models">ARAUS dataset</a> download and installation will be necessary.
+Specifically, you will need the metadata file ```responses.csv``` and the folder with the augmented urban soundscapes WAVs, ```augmented_soundscapes```.
+Follow the steps specified in their Github page to download/generate the mentioned file and folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>